Hundemeier/key2sACN-simple/README.md

 The DMX data can only be send out via the network protocol sACN.
 Therefore some knowledge in this area is useful.
 Note: on Windows you can not use multicast at the moment.
 So you **have to** use a destination ip address: eg `key2sacn.exe -destination="192.168.2.45"`.

 Use `./key2sacn -h` or `key2sacn.exe -h` as a quick help.
 You can exit a running program with `Ctrl+C`.
-Liux: you may have to use root rights: `sudo ./key2sacn`.
+Linux: you have to use root rights: `sudo ./key2sacn`.

 This program was originally intended to use with a headless raspberry and a keyboard in an sACN environment.
 Then this combination is useful if you want some buttons (mind the n-Key rollover!) away from your console.